-- If the applicant fears and can prove that an action or impending action by the administrator will affect his rights, he may apply for an interdict restraining the administrator from carrying out its action - Aimed at preventing unlawful administrative action
+- If the applicant fears and can prove that an action or impending action by the administrator will affect his rights, he may apply for an interdict restraining the administrator from carrying out its action. - It is aimed at preventing unlawful administrative action.